Upendra0/udp-load-balancer/README.md

-# Collector-Load-Balancer
+# UDP-Load-Balancer

-The Load Balancer for the Crestel NatFlow/Syslog collector who works on the Transport to receive the traffic from Upstream
+This c++ application uses the cbpf to distribute udp packets to multple socket binded on same port.